-Our rocky shores are a challenging habitat for plant and animals to thrive on.
+Our rocky shores are a challenging place for plant and animals to live.
 Twice each day the area between low tide and high tide is covered in saltwater and then exposed to the air and sun for varying periods of time.
-The battle to adapt to life on the intertidal has created one of our richest areas for biodiversity, with hundreds of plant and animal species to be found on any given stretch of our rocky shore.
+The battle to adapt to life on the rocky shore has created one of our richest areas for nature, with hundreds of different types of plant and animal to be found on any given stretch of our rocky shore.

 The Explore Your Shore!
-Rocky Shore Safari is a survey designed to record the distribution of seaweeds and intetidal invertebrates around the Irish coastline.
+Rocky Shore Safari is designed to record the distribution of seaweeds and animals around the Irish coastline.
 We are asking you to spend an hour of your time searching a rocky shore for our Big 30 tick list of Rocky Shore Safari species, but invite you to record any and all species you can find and identify.

 For information on tide times check your tide tables or see:

-- The paper form or the online webform with data access.
+- The paper form or the online webform with internet access.

 - A printed or digital copy of the Rocky Shore Safari Big 30! tick list.

 - A camera or smartphone to take pictures of the plants and animals you want to record.

 - A fully charged mobile phone in case you need to call for assistance.

 - Some guidebooks or online guides to the seashore… see exploreyourshore.ie for suggestions.

 - At least 1 hour to dedicate to the survey once on the shore.

 - Please complete a new survey form for each new shore visited and each new survey at that shore.

 - Please record your details and the site details

-- Please record your species on the paper/online form.
+- Please record your seaweedd and animal species on the paper/online form.

 - Please take and submit a photograph of each species recorded – only species records with photographs can be submitted on our survey website.